tory24/weatherapi/README.md

 # weatherapi

-This is a simple weather app, that will return the weather in the city entered.
+This is a simple weather app.

-This returns up to 4 cities alongside eachother.
+This returns up to 2 cities alongside eachother.

 ### Why?
-Again just to test myself, and also to learn how to pull data from an API key.
+This is just a small project that I decided I wanted to do as a way to test myself, and also to learn some new skills, such as how to properly use an API key & how to create a fetch request using both the fetch() method and async-await.

 ### Notes
-I built most of this myself, however I have used the app I was trying to learn from's JS.
-I have commented on it myself.
+I built most of this myself, however I initially used the JS from the app I was using to learn.
+Despite this, I have been able to understand what the JS used was doing and changed the fetch method to an Async-Await method that works exactly the same.

-I am planning on altering it to work with my intended vision at a later date.